andreatanky/tp/README.md

 ## Project scope

-* The project simulates an ongoing software project for a desktop application (called _ProductiveNUS_).
-* ProductiveNUS provides an accessible platform for NUS computing students to manage and keep track of their academic tasks at hand.
+* ProductiveNUS is a desktop application that provides an accessible platform for NUS computing students to manage and keep track of their academic tasks at hand.

   * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code base **bigger** (around 6 KLoC) than what students usually write in beginner-level SE modules, without being overwhelmingly big.
   * It comes with a **reasonable level of user and developer documentation**.